BMW Motorrad: R series flat-twins

 The R series are built around a horizontally opposed flat-twin (boxer) engine.
 As the engine is mounted with a longitudinal crankshaft, the cylinder heads protrude well beyond the sides of the frame.
 Originally, R series bikes had air-cooled heads but are now produced only with partial oil cooling or water cooling.
 The type of internal combustion engine cooling used across the various R series engines leads to the use of the distinguishing names airhead and oilhead.

 Airheads

-Airheads are BMW motorcycles with an air-cooled vertical-single or horozintally-opposed twin engine that were built from 1923 to 1995.
+Airheads are BMW motorcycles with an air-cooled vertical-single or horizontally opposed twin engine that were built from 1923 to 1995.
 Most airheads made from 1969 to 1995 used the BMW 247 engine, although 248/1 engines were used on mid-sized R-series motorcycles from 1978 to 1993.
 Even high-performance motorcycles, such as the R90S used the 247 engine; and its successor, the R100RS, was fitted with an oil cooler.